umd-dslam/P2PDB/CONTRIBUTING.md

 discuss your proposed improvement (and its implementation) with the core development team.

-Before we accept any code contributions, Timescale contributors need to sign the [Contributor License Agreement](https://cla-assistant.io/DSLAM-UMD/P2PDB) (CLA).
+Before we accept any code contributions, P2PDB contributors need to sign the [Contributor License Agreement](https://cla-assistant.io/DSLAM-UMD/P2PDB) (CLA).
 By signing a CLA, we can ensure that the community is free and confident in its ability to use your contributions.